He-Changhao/he-changhao.github.io/_pages/about.md

 # 🔥 News
+- *2025.02.27*: &nbsp;🎉🎉 one paper was accepted by Computer Vision and Pattern Recognition (CVPR 2025)!
+Thanks to all coauthors.
 - *2024.07.16*: &nbsp;🎉🎉 one paper was accepted by ACM Multimedia (ACM MM 2024)!
 Thanks to all coauthors.